Jon Simmons

-Jon Simmons is an American film and television talent manager and acting coach operating out of Los Angeles.
+Jon Simmons is an American talent manager and acting coach operating out of Los Angeles.
 He is the co-founder of Simmons and Scott Entertainment.

 Early life

-Jon was born in Bonne Terre, Missouri to William C. and Marcille Nina (Cartmill) Simmons, and he grew up in St. Charles, Missouri.
-He graduated from St. Charles High School and later attended Hannibal LaGrange College in Hannibal Missouri, and finished his undergraduate at Carson Newman College in Jefferson City Tennessee with a BA in Psychology and Religion.
+Simmons was born in Bonne Terre, Missouri to William C. and Marcille Nina (Cartmill) Simmons, and he grew up in St. Charles, Missouri.
+He graduated from St. Charles High School and later attended Hannibal LaGrange College in Hannibal, Missouri, and finished his undergraduate at Carson Newman College in Jefferson City, Tennessee with a BA in Psychology and Religion.

 Eventually landing in Dallas, Texas, Jon started his entertainment career with the Kim Dawson agency where he modeled and acted in commercials.
-From this beginning he decided to try to make a break in Hollywood.
+From this beginning he decided to make a break in Hollywood.